All-time rosters by defunct NFL franchises (Milwaukee Badgers–Washington Senators)

 This is a list of players who have appeared in at least one regular season or postseason game for defunct National Football League (NFL) or All-America Football Conference (AAFC) franchises.
 This list contains franchises sorted alphabetically from "New York Brickley Giants" to "Washington Senators".
-For the rest of the franchises, see all-time rosters by defunct NFL franchises (Akron Indians/Pros–Dayton Triangles) and (Detroit Heralds–Muncie Flyers).
+For the rest of the franchises, see all-time rosters by defunct NFL franchises (Akron Indians/Pros–Cleveland Indians/Bulldogs) and (Cleveland Tigers/Indians–Miami Seahawks).